Aarondevp/Aarondevp/README.md

 - 👯 I’m looking to collaborate on **noone**

-- ⚡ my other skills are "pyschological manipulation and thinking at high speeds(sometimes)"
+- ⚡ my other skills are "pyschological manipulation, thinking at high speeds(sometimes) and rapping/singing"
 <br>

 <details>